readmeio/rdme/README.md

 #### Syncing a Folder of Markdown Docs to ReadMe

 The Markdown files will require YAML front matter with certain ReadMe documentation attributes.
-Check out [our docs](https://docs.readme.com/docs/rdme#markdown-file-setup) for more info.
+Check out [our docs](https://docs.readme.com/docs/rdme#markdown-file-setup) for more info on setting up your front matter.

+Passing in a path to a directory will also sync any Markdown files that are located in subdirectories.

 ```sh
 rdme docs path-to-markdown-files --version={project-version}
 ```

+This command also has a dry run mode, which can be useful for initial setup and debugging.
+You can read more about dry run mode [in our docs](https://docs.readme.com/docs/rdme#dry-run-mode).

 #### Edit a Single ReadMe Doc on Your Local Machine